anestisdalgkitsis/LSTM-RNN-for-Traffic-Prediction-in-Cellular-Networks/README.md

 - -c Cell ID (e.g. 914753)
 - -a Algorithm (can be ALL, LSTM, SLSTM, RBF or ARIMA).
 - -m Measurement (can be THROUGHPUT, DOWNLOADTRAFFIC or ACTIVITYTIME)
-- -n Normalization (can be FALSE or EXCESSAVERAGE).

 ### Dataset